Tools of a Rainmaker

 Scaling Up is an in-depth primer on how to address each of the ten Rockefeller Habits and scale a business.

 Few companies properly scale.
 This framework seems to work very well by getting the important things front and center and a cadence going.
 This framework focuses on people, strategy, execution, and cash.
 It is essentially getting the right people doing the right things right.
+Here's my analysis on how to implement the principles from Scaling Up.

 This seems to be an extremely solid biography of Steve Jobs.
 It helps explain the man, the myth, the legend.
 Good things can come from learning what made some people great as well as their vices/blind spots.